spotify/luigi/doc/tasks.rst

 The Hadoop code is integrated in the rest of the Luigi code because we really believe almost all Hadoop jobs benefit from being part of some sort of workflow.
-However, in theory, nothing stops you from using the :class:`~luigi.contrib.hadoop.JobTask` class (and also :class:`~luigi.contrib.hdfs.HdfsTarget`) without using the rest of Luigi.
+However, in theory, nothing stops you from using the :class:`~luigi.contrib.hadoop.JobTask` class (and also :class:`~luigi.contrib.hdfs.target.HdfsTarget`) without using the rest of Luigi.
 You can simply run it manually using